Life in the bomb shelter: Ukrainian coking plant trapped between the fronts

 In a single attack on May 24, 70 projectiles rained down on the complex.
 But chief engineer Aleksander Pasternak weighs his words carefully, saying only that “the factory itself was being deliberately targeted”.

-Bits of rockets and shells lie scattered around the 300-hectare complex, which houses an administrative center as well the production facilities.
+Bits of rockets and shells lie scattered around the 300-hectare complex, which houses an administrative centre as well the production facilities.
 One tower is holed in its side from a missile strike.

 From the plant, the thud and crash of battle can be heard from the area of Donetsk’s former international airport, just 10 km (six miles) away.
 A sudden puff of black smoke indicates a distant missile strike.

-The Avdiyivka plant, owned by industrial tycoon Rinat Akhmetov’s Metinvest group[METIV.UL], is one of Europe’s biggest coking plants and provides the fuel for the steelmaking industry, itself a vital branch of Ukraine’s economy.
+The Avdiyivka plant, owned by industrial tycoon Rinat Akhmetov’s Metinvest group, is one of Europe’s biggest coking plants and provides the fuel for the steelmaking industry, itself a vital branch of Ukraine’s economy.

 Its pre-conflict output was 12,000-12,500 tonnes a day, but the war has disrupted supplies of coal and electricity, cutting production to around 5,300 tonnes, according to Pasternak.